-Waste Control Specialists LLC and Andrews County (permittee) must either 1) develop a Stormwater Pollution Prevention Plan (SWP3) and follow the other conditions of this permit to authorize stormwater discharges from each construction activity performed by the permittee that results in a land disturbance of one (1) or more acres, or 2) apply under TPDES general permit TXR150000 for authorization to discharge stormwater runoff from construction activities.
-If the permittee opts to discharge stormwater via this permit, only discharges of stormwater runoff from construction activities that are located at the facility authorized under this TPDES permit are eligible for authorization under this permit.
-Discharges of stormwater from small and large (1 acre or more) construction activities and support activities, include, but are not limited to: concrete batch plants, rock crushers, asphalt batch plants, equipment staging areas, material storage yards, material borrow areas, and excavated material disposal areas, may be authorized under this permit.
-Also, the following non-stormwater discharges may be discharged as a result of the construction activities; water line flushing and similar potable water sources; uncontaminated pumped groundwater, including infiltrated water in trenches or other excavated areas; air conditioning condensate; and payement. exterior building, vehicle, and equipment wash water from washing activities conducted without the use of detergents or other chemicals.
+Waste Control Specialists LLC and Andrews County (permittee) must either 1) develop a Stormwater Pollution Prevention Plan (SWP3), and follow the other conditions of this permit, to authorize stormwater discharges from each construction activity performed by the permittee, that results in a land disturbance of one (1) or more acres, or 2) Apply under TPDES general permit TXR150000 for authorization to discharge stormwater runoff from construction activities.
+If the permittee opts to discharge stormwater via this permit, only discharges of stormwater runoff from construction activities that are located at the facility authorized under this TPDES permit, and where Waste Control Specialists LLC is the construction site operator, are eligible for authorization under this permit.
+Discharges of Stormwater Associated with Construction Activities, include but are not limited to, concrete batch plants, rock crushers, asphalt batch plants, equipment staging areas, material storage yards, material borrow areas, and excavated material disposal areas.